Cardiometabolic Think Tank Maps Next Steps For Metabolic Syndrome Patient Care

 As health care broadens to include population health, community and industry sectors, future efforts will also include encouraging partnerships, funding and other initiatives to further improve the lives of people suffering from metabolic syndrome.

 Listen to the audio commentary by JACC Editor-in-Chief Valentin Fuster, MD, PhD, MACC.

 Clinical Topics: Diabetes and Cardiometabolic Disease

-Keywords: Bariatric Surgery, Healthcare Disparities, Insulin Resistance, Life Style, Insurance Pools, Metabolic Syndrome X, Motor Activity, Nutritive Value, Obesity, Patient Care, Phenotype, Public Health
+Keywords: Bariatric Surgery, Healthcare Disparities, Insulin Resistance, Life Style, Insurance Pools, Metabolic Syndrome, Motor Activity, Nutritive Value, Obesity, Patient Care, Phenotype, Public Health

 < Back to Listings